 - Assess possible improvements to such existing voluntary measures,

 - Sketch out the direction for developing quality journalism (data journalism, investigative journalism, etc.) and improving media literacy as complementary actions to promote trust in media and users' awarenes;

 - Identify guiding principles for possible self-regulation based on shared good practices and coordination of relevant policies and activities at EU and national levels.

-The high-level group is to hold its inagural meeting in January 2018.
+The high-level group is holding its inagural meeting in January 2018.
+List of members.

-Details of the application and selection procedures are available in the call for applications (Privacy statement giving details on the protection of your personal data).
+Details of the application and selection procedures are available in the Register of Commission expert groups (with Privacy statement giving details on the protection of your personal data).
 The duly signed applications must be sent by 11 December, 2017 at the latest.